Sports Viewing 2018 SVOD Taking Over?

 20,000-Foot View: Facing the menacing presence of streaming alternatives, TV networks find themselves under growing pressure to ensure that viewing patterns are strong enough to deliver a return on expensively acquired sports rights.
-Against this backdrop, sports viewing in Q3 2018 was largely X while free streaming X. This combined with the X demographic profile of regular TV sports viewers underlines the X attached to the premium value currently afforded to sports in the video landscape.
-With sports now only ranking as the X most desired content genre, its value proposition is X. The notable X is that sports consumption on TV is X in the face of pay-TV cord-cutting, reiterating the X value of premium sports rights—inflated or not—for pay-TV operators.
+Against this backdrop, sports viewing in XXX 2018 was largely one of stagnation, remaining flat at XXX while free streaming declined.
+This combined with the aging demographic profile of regular TV sports viewers underlines the long-term risk attached to the premium value currently afforded to sports in the video landscape.
+With sports now only ranking as the sixth most desired content genre, its value proposition is decreasing.
+The notable exception is that sports consumption on TV remains solid in the face of pay-TV cord-cutting, reiterating the short-term value of premium sports rights—inflated or not—for pay-TV operators.

-- X% of consumers are willing to pay for sports content as part of a video / TV offering, X points behind those willing to pay to access X
+- Sport is the sixth most popular video content genre at XXX penetration, XXX points behind the most preferred genre, XXX of consumers are willing to pay for sports content as part of a video / TV offering, XXX points behind those willing to pay to access movies